Keep your love alive (and chocolate on hand) all year long.

 Have a Happy Valentine’s Day, all year long.

 Scott & Bethany Palmer, The Money Couple, are financial planners, authors, and speakers who help couples tackle money issues in their relationship.
-Grab a copy of “The 5 Money Personalities: Speaking the Same Love and Money Language,” and take the FREE online Money Personality Assessment.
+Grab a copy of “The 5 Money Personalities: Speaking the Same Love and Money Language,” and take our FREE scientific and confidential online Money Personality Assessment.

 Originally appeared in Your Tango